VitaliyStaskevich/VitaliyStaskevich/README.md

 # 💫 About Me:
-BSU student, currently working on machine learning projects.
+BSU student, currently working on frontend and machine learning projects.

 # 💻 Tech Stack: